 Note: The programme of study for all candidates must be approved by the Dean of Humanities and Social Sciences, who will be advised by the Head of the School of Maori and Indigenous Studies.
 In exceptional circumstances the Dean may approve substitute courses from outside the Schedule.
-Not all courses will necessarily be offered in any one year; please consult with the School to find out which courses are available.
-SU2 indicates a November 2007 course start date.
-See page 446 for a full list of semester indicators and course dates.
+Not all courses will necessarily be offered in any one year.
+SU2 indicates a November 2008 course start date.
+See page 462 for a full list of semester indicators and course dates.